 “What is definitely true is that the way Americans think about democracy is very, very grievously mistaken, and it’s mistaken in a number of different ways.

 “First of all, it isn’t true that the American Republic was founded on the idea of democracy.
 The American Founders were extremely sceptical of democracy, and they thought it referred to a very bad form of government.
 And they actively and militantly argued against allowing anything that would appropriately be described with that word to operate in the United States.

 “So you can see that it’s a muddled way to think about the relationship between what those people were trying to do and democracy to say that the United States Republic was built as a democracy and to be a democracy: it just wasn’t.”

 This doesn’t, of course, imply that our modern version of democracy is inherently undesirable, or that our present political structure should follow the thoughts and opinions of people who lived several hundreds of years ago.

 But what it does mean is that paying very close attention to the language that people use to express themselves is one of the surest ways to grapple with their underlying ideas.

 Sometimes we will agree.
 Sometimes we will disagree.
 And sometimes we will conclude, on careful inspection, that what they are saying simply doesn’t make any sense at all.

 Howard Burton, firstname.lastname@example.org

-Related videos and eBook on Ideas Roadshow’s IBDP Portal: Clips: Thinking It Through, Winning Ideas, Democratic Misconceptions, Compilation: History and Language, Full-length video and eBook: Clarifying the Muddle.
+To best explore the topics raised in this post for teaching and learning, please see related video and print resources that are part of Ideas Roadshow’s IBDP Portal: Clips: Thinking It Through, Winning Ideas, Democratic Misconceptions, Compilation: History and Language, Full-length video and eBook: Clarifying the Muddle, and more.